 - Global Perspectives/Cultural Dinners: During the dinner, international students and staff from a particular part of the world will speak informally about their culture and experience while attendees enjoy authentic food from the speakers' home country.

 - All-You-Can-Read-Buffet: Students are challenged to take a daylong break from phones and social media to focus on solely reading books in this all-day competition.
 Meals are provided to students as they try to outlast each other and take part in discussions about their reading selections.

 Assumption Hall & Beyond

-- Fully staffed Honors College offices, including the Office of the Director and the National Fellowships Office
+- Fully staffed Honors College offices, including the Office of the Director

 - The Office of Residence Life